 Below is a complete list of important specifications and features included on the Roomba 890:

 |Returns||30 days via Amazon.
 Varies by retailer|

-The Roomba 890 is a slightly more expensive, but extremely well rounded robot vacuum cleaner.
+The Roomba 890 is slightly more expensive, but extremely well-rounded robot vacuum cleaner.
 Although the cost is a bit higher, the cleaning performance is a clear step up in many areas.
 The wifi technology, mapping, dirt detection, and powerful suction power all combine to create a vacuum that you will definitely want to consider.